Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Did something happen?"

 "Dad ain’t as healthy as he used’ta be.
 An’ Grampa died young.
 Younger than Dad is now.
-Kinda gets me worrying that next time we relay-synch with Earth I’ll get messages tellin’ me he passed on, and…"
+Kinda gets me worrying that next time we relay-synch with Earth I’ll get messages tellin’ me he passed on, and..."

 He didn’t finish the thought, just shrugged. "...Happy stuff like that.
 Gotta figure things out."